The Holy Canon of Search Optimization (SEO)

 • Months 1 – 3: Heavy foundational work (site setup, technical optimizations, initial content).
 Traffic and leads remain low or nonexistent, yielding negative ROI, but laying essential groundwork.

-• Months 4 – 6: Early rankings appear, more content is indexed, and initial leads begin trickling in.
+• Months 4 – 6: Early rankings appear, more content is created + indexed, and initial leads begin trickling in.
 You may still hover around break-even or slightly negative ROI, but you’ll see promising trends and improvements.

 • Months 7 – 12: Organic traffic grows more noticeably.
 Leads and conversions increase as visibility strengthens.
 Monthly revenue from organic sources often begins to surpass costs, shifting ROI into positive territory.